infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 :white_check_mark: **Success criteria**

 Order of the components that are displayed on the screen should have a logical traversal order.
-That is very important for people using accessibility services (such as TalkBack) in order to get a clearer picture of the content and possible actions on the current screen they are navigating through.
+This is very important for people using accessibility services (such as TalkBack) in order to get a clearer picture of the content and possible actions on the current screen that is being navigated through.

 Defining the content of the screen in the meaningful sequence described in the [Perceivable guidelines] automatically results in appropriate traversal order when navigating through the screen.